Getting Married – Not just a special day, but a special journey to last a lifetime!

 If you are trying to work out timings for your venue, with photographs and everything, block out an hour-and-a-half for the Church bits including photos, then allow travelling to the venue (sometimes a quick stop at Shaugh Bridge for a photograph as well which is popular).

 If you are a regular worshipper at our Church, the service can include Holy Communion (‘A Nuptial Mass’) if you wish, but this is not very common these days.
-The Nuptial Mass is particularly lovely.
+The Nuptial Mass is particularly lovely and makes Fr Simon very happy.

 You may have been exposed to quite a few bridal magazines recently, and perhaps the odd-American reality TV show.
 Some things the Americans do are not common in the UK (such as Bridesmaids processing into Church before the Bride and her Father), nor a selection of Best Men and Bridesmaids standing in a line (ancient churches simply can’t accommodate this), and as noted above, you can’t write your own vows.
 We are very experienced at conducting weddings and based on our experience, we can help you have the kind of wedding you desire within practical and legal parameters.